Husham Al-Husainy

 Husham Al-Husainy is an Iraqi-American Sheikh of the Karbalaa Islamic Education Center, a Shia mosque servicing largely people of Iraqi and Lebanese descent in Dearborn, Michigan.
 Al-Husainy arrived in the United States in the late 1970s as Saddam Hussein was rising into power.
 He is a spokesman of the Iraqi expatriate community in America.
-During the American occupation of Iraq, Al-Husainy has gone from supporting the toppling of Hussein's regime to criticizing the continued occupation as inciting more bloodshed.
+Al-Husainy is a prominent supporter of the U.S. invasion of Iraq in 2003.
+During the American occupation of Iraq, Al-Husainy went from supporting the toppling of Hussein's regime to criticizing the continued occupation as inciting more bloodshed.

 Karbaala Islamic Education Center

 Imam Husham Al-Husainy has been active in community affairs for more than 25 years in the metro-Detroit area.
 He is the Director of the Karbalaa Islamic Education Center.
-The Imam has been involved in many domestic and international meetings.
-He is always in contact with the Iraqi refugees that seek services at his center.
-A community of about 15,000 Iraqis that migrated from Saudi Arabia and the surrounding countries has improved rapidly over the short period of time as residents.
-Since the fall of the Iraqi dictator Saddam Hussein the Iraqis at home have been given a chance to go back to their homeland and visit their families.
-Imam Husham al-huainy's vision to build and maintain services for the growing community has been quite a challenge, although with the help of the Muslim communities in Dearborn, and the cities surrounding Michigan they have become one of the most influential mosques in the region.

 Politics

-Many of the Arab-Americans in Michigan were generally associated with Republican policies prior to September 11, 2001 and the Iraq War.
-However, the Iraq War turned opinions against the Republicans to a degree.
-Al-Hussainy was invited to give the invocation to the Democratic National Committee's Annual Winter Meeting in Washington, D.C. in 2006.
+Al-Husainy has cooperated with the United States on security measures for instance in a case where it has been alleged that Detroit area resident Najib Shemami was a spy.
+He railed in support of the 2003 invasion of Iraq, participated in pro-war rallies and met with Paul Wolfowitz at the Pentagon during the planning of the conflict.
+Al-Husainy came under controversy for praising Iran and its expansion into Lebanon, Syria, Iraq and Yemen.

-Al-Husainy has cooperated with the United States on security measures for instance in a recent case where it has been alleged that Detroit area resident, Najib Shemami, was a spy.
+Husainy was slated to deliver the first-ever benediction by a Muslim leader at a United States presidential inauguration at the second inauguration of Donald Trump on January 20, 2025, but did not attend.